The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 Cover photo: @jerrysilfwer

-People are getting frustrated with algorithms and the exploits of our personal information to influence our thinking and actions.
+People (and their governments) are getting frustrated with algorithms and the exploits of our personal information to influence our thinking and actions.

 The Techlash is here.